anya-chauhan/anya-chauhan.github.io/_projects/sri.md

 <br>
 <blockquote>
 <p><em> In this project, I ventured into the realm of healthcare, focusing on the integration of AI with medical applications.
 This phase was more than a technical milestone; it was my first opportunity to witness AI addressing real-world medical challenges.
 Under the mentorship of an exceptional guide, I delved into the complexities of AI in healthcare, uncovering new dimensions of the field.
-This experience taught me that increased complexity doesn't always equate to improvement, highlighted how metrics can sometimes be misleading, and showed the importance of tools like Grad-CAM for interpreting model outputs.
-This project paved the way for my inaugural major research study, titled "Recruiting Digital Patients: The Effectiveness of Training Models on AI-Generated Cardiac MRI Data," with the abstract published in The Young Researcher. </em></p>
+This experience taught me that increased complexity doesn't always equate to improvement, highlighted how metrics can sometimes be misleading, and showed the importance of tools like Grad-CAM for interpreting model outputs. </em></p>
 </blockquote>

 <br>